ai-cam/ai-cam.github.io/_calls/2025-05-04-ai-sciencepreneurship-bootcamp.md

     learning essential entrepreneurship skills.

     From 25-26 June 2025, the first ai@cam Sciencepreneurship bootcamp will provide hands-on workshops, training, and mentoring to help researchers develop AI for science tools and learn more about entrepreneurship.
-The three-day programme will feature:
+The two-day programme will feature:

     * Technical workshops on foundation models and AI tools led by the Accelerate Science team